hmcts/ccpay-bubble/README.md

 ## Build

 Important - The project's build depends on library projects located in the projects folder.
 Run
   1. `ng build fee-register-search` and
-  2. `ng build view payment`
+  2. `ng build view-payment`
   3. Run `ng build`
-  4. yarn build
+  4. `yarn build`
   to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

   or shortcut to do all these by running `yarn ng:build`